yashkumar23/StyleMate/README.md

 # 3. Create a Virtual Environment with Python 3.8.10
 Make sure you have Python 3.8.10 installed.

+if already a venv environment variable exists Delete it and Create a new one

 # Windows
 python -m venv venv